 Blue light intensity is increasing from LED

-Intense red light is being emitted from LEDs
+Intense red light is being emitted from LED

 Check for the finished experiment status indicated by the message Experiment finished on the lower left of the app page [1].
 Then, press the Home Screen button twice, swipe out of the app, and open it again [2].
-Reset the instrument by pressing the ON-OFF button to make the instrument run with leaves [3].
+Reset the instrument by pressing the ON-OFF button to prepare the instrument for a run with leaves [3].

-SCREEN: To be provided by the authors: The status Experiment finished, indicated on the lower left of the app page, is scrolled
+SCREEN: To be provided by the authors: The status Experiment finished, indicated on the lower left of the app page

 SCREEN: To be provided by the authors: Home screen button is pressed twice, and after swiping out of the app, again the app is opened